notatestuser/create-responsive-flight-template/README.md

 volo grabbed this project template from GitHub, then:

 * Fetched Twitter Bootstrap code from GitHub
-* Fetched Twitter Flight code from GitHub
+* Fetched Twitter Flight code from GitHub (and its es5-shim dependency)
 * Fetched jQuery

 It generated the responsive CSS files from Bootstrap's LESS files, and then